Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Main results

-\begin{remark} As $m$ increases, the value of $\parallel \cdot\parallel _{a,t_{0},k,m }$ for the same function increases while higher degree of convergence is obtained. \end{remark} \begin{remark} The assumption of $\frac{\partial f}{\partial v}\ne 0,~a.e.$ is consistent with the physical meaning of Eq. $\eqref{4}$, because the particle distribution changes with velocity. \end{remark} \begin{remark} Extending Theorem \ref{thm2} to higher dimensions is non-trivial as higher-dimensi\-onal scenarios introduce additional challenges to our analysis.
-For instance, $\nabla^{l}_{x}$ becomes an $l$-dimensional tensor in higher-dimensional cases, which complicates the establishment of the random regularity.
-Thus, the investigation of random regularity in higher dimensions are reserved for our future work. \end{remark} \end{theorem}
+\begin{remark} The convergence orders Eqs. \eqref{4.7} and \eqref{4.10} both exceed $O(\exp(-\varepsilon^{-m}))$ as $\varepsilon \to 0$.
+As $m$ increases, the value of $\parallel \cdot\parallel _{a,t_{0},k,m }$ for the same function increases while higher degree of convergence is obtained.
+For $\varepsilon=1$, these results are consistent with the random regularity results for the uncertain Vlasov-Poisson system in the normal regime established in \cite{18}. \end{remark} \begin{remark} Extending Theorem \ref{thm2} to higher dimensions is non-trivial as higher-dimensi\-onal scenarios introduce additional analytical challenges.
+For instance, $\nabla^{l}_{x}$ becomes an $l$-th order tensor in higher-dimensional cases, and integrating such derivative terms proves more intricate than in the one-dimensional case, thereby making it difficult to obtain analogous estimates to Eqs. \eqref{6.38} and \eqref{6.18} in the one-dimensional case.
+Therefore, the investigation of random regularity in higher dimensions is reserved for future work. \end{remark} \end{theorem}

+Theorem \ref{thm2} characterizes the long-time behavior of the solutions.
+Specifically, Eq. \eqref{17} demonstrates that when time is large, the $z$-dependence of the particle distribution is dominated by the $z$-dependence of the time-asymptotic profile and insensitive to the random perturbation in the initial input.
+Eqs. \eqref{18} and \eqref{18*} indicate that when time is large, the electric field is insensitive to the random perturbation in the initial input.
+More precisely, as time approaches infinity, the particle distribution converges to the time-asymptotic profile at an exponential rate, while the fluctuation of the electric field decays exponentially in time.
+Moreover, as $\varepsilon\to0$, the convergence rate increases exponentially.